KobeLemon/learn-python-kl/notes/user-inputs.md

 - Hard coding values into variables is often necessary, but often you may need a user's input, especially with things such as forms, games, to do lists, etc.

-- The `input()` function can be used to pause the program and ask the user for input, then their input will be stores into a variable, then that variable can be used later.
+- The `input()` function can be used to pause the program and ask the user for input, then their input will be stored into a string variable, then that variable can be used later.
 Once the user gives their input, the program continues.
+The text entered can consist of almost any alphanumeric values.
+(A-Z, a-z, 0-9, spaces, ( ) { } - _ + =, etc.)

 - `input()` by default stores the user input as a string so if you want the user to enter a different datatype, such as a number, you can convert it to use that type with this syntax: `type(input())`.